-You may need to start paying rent on a new home before you can move in.
-You may be able to get housing benefit to help cover your rent.
+If you need to start paying rent on a new home before you can move in, you may be able to get help cover your rent.

-If you need to start paying rent on a new home before you move in, you may be able to get housing benefit for up to four weeks, provided that:
+If you need to start paying rent on a new home before you move in, you may be able to get housing costs under Universal Credit or Housing Benefit for up to one month (or four weeks for Housing Benefit), provided that:

-- you're not receiving housing benefit at the moment (in this case, you may be able to apply for housing benefit for two homes), AND
+you're not already receiving Housing Benefit or housing costs from Universal Credit at the moment (in this case, you may be able to apply for help to pay rent for two homes), AND

-- are in hospital or residential accomodation and need to start paying rent while you're there, OR
+are in hospital or residential accommodation and need to start paying rent while you're there OR

-- you are waiting for a social fund payment connected to your move and you have a child under five, or you are aged 60 or over, or you qualify for a disability, severe disability, pensioner or disabled child premium, AND
+(only for Housing Benefit claims) you are waiting for a social fund payment connected to your move and you have a child under five, or you are aged 60 or over, or you qualify for a disability, severe disability, pensioner or disabled child premium,

-If this applies to you, you should make a housing benefit claim as soon as possible.
+If this applies to you, you should make a claim as soon as possible.

-Examples of when you can get housing benefit before you move in
+Examples of when you can get help with your rent before you move in

 These are just examples of when you can get housing benefit before you move in.
 If you need to pay for a new home before you move in speak to an adviser to see if you can claim housing benefit to help cover your rent.